Can Digital Product Passports Save the Web?

 3. Security Measures for Data Breaches

-Similarly, a passport should make it easy to understand the data privacy and security measures an organization takes to protect stakeholder data.
+Similarly, a passport should make it easy to understand the security measures an organization takes to protect stakeholder data through use of its products.

 WSG Alignment: 2.2, Assess and Research Visitor Needs; 2.25, Conduct Regular Audits, Regression, and Non-Regression Tests; 3.16, Ensure Your Scripts are Secure; 5.13, Document Future Updates and Evolutions; 5.20, Promote Responsible Data Practices; 5.25, Plan for a Digital Product or Service’s Care and End-of-Life